 Julehjerter - Where Did They Originate And How To Make Them

 My dad read me a lot of Danish childrens stories growing up.
 He would trace his his finger across the page as he read so I could see the words as he spoke them.
-That's how I learned to read Danish, I never attended Danish school, I was 9 months old when we emigrated.
-Many of H.C.
+That's how I learned to read Danish, Many of H.C.
 Andersen's stories had a moral, one example is his Christmas story The Fir Tree.

 The tradition became an annual event that included my parent’s friends and their families.
 The grown ups would drink jule gløgg, a warm and spiced wine drink, the kids would drink hot chocolate and we would all eat æbleskiver while making the julehjerter.
 Mom would make a few templates for the kids to use and we would continue cutting and weaving for hours.
 By the time we were done, the adults were tipsy and we were all stuffed with æbleskiver.